silkimen/cordova-plugin-advanced-http/README.md

     });

 ### downloadFile
 Downloads a file and saves it to the device.
-Takes a url, parameters, headers, and a filePath.
-See post documentation for details on what is returned on failure.
+Takes a URL, parameters, headers, and a filePath.
+See [post](#post) documentation for details on what is returned on failure.
 On success this function returns a cordova [FileEntry object](http://cordova.apache.org/docs/en/3.3.0/cordova_file_file.md.html#FileEntry).

     cordovaHttp.uploadFile("https://google.com/, {
         id: 12,